 Delegates constitute the governing body of the Democratic Party at conventions.
 Delegates select the Democratic nominee at convention for partisan offices and elect Democratic Party leadership.

-If you aren’t sure you’ll be able to attend in person, you can fill out a caucus attendee form HERE.
+If you aren’t sure you’ll be able to attend in person, you can fill out a caucus attendee form HERE (link to be added).
 Each county party will have a different policy for how they handle people who are unable to attend caucus night.